-How Long Does it Take to Become a Plumber?
+How Long Does It Take To Become a Plumber?

 Altogether, schooling takes about four years or longer.
 The third step in fulfilling your plumber requirements is to pass the state licensing examination.
-Once you have completed all of these requirements, you are eligible to become a licensed plumber.
+Once you’ve completed all these requirements, you’re eligible to become a licensed plumber.

-What to Look for in a Plumbing Apprenticeship Program
+What To Look for in a Plumbing Apprenticeship Program

-With a skilled trade like plumbing, it is important that your apprenticeship includes a combination of classroom lectures, hands-on experience working in the field and advanced training under the supervision of an experienced plumber.
+With a skilled trade like plumbing, it’s important that your apprenticeship includes a combination of classroom lectures, hands-on experience working in the field, and advanced training under the supervision of an experienced plumber.

 - OSHA safety training

-- Detailed instruction in chemistry, mathematics, physics, blueprint reading and drafting.
+- Detailed instruction in chemistry, mathematics, physics, blueprint reading, and drafting

-- In-depth examination of state codes.
+- In-depth examination of state codes

-- Natural gas piping and installation
+- Natural gas piping and installations

-- Installation of residential water and waste systems.
+- Installation of residential water and waste systems

 - Repair and troubleshooting techniques

-- Installation of sewer, venting and waste systems.
+- Installation of sewer, venting, and waste systems

 Day-to-Day Life as a Plumber Apprentice

 You’ll work side by side with your sponsor providing plumbing support as you learn the trade.
 To get the most out of the experience, be certain to ask your sponsor to explain plumbing techniques you don’t understand.

 Preparing for the State Plumbing Exam

 After spending years in the classroom and working as a plumber apprentice, you need to demonstrate your skills on a state plumbing exam.
 Our plumbing school offers a mock plumbing test to help you prepare for the exam with confidence.

-At Illinois Plumbing Consultants, we designed our exam to mimic the type of material you will find on the actual state exam.
-The five sections of the exam includes cast iron, copper, drawing, practical, and PVC.
+At Illinois Plumbing Consultants, we designed our exam to mimic the type of material you’ll find on the actual state exam.
+The five sections of the exam include cast iron, copper, drawing, practical, and PVC.